 - They love to jump and leap, and should be trained young not to jump on people.

-In between excursions outside, Boxers belong indoors with their owners where they enjoy time playing and snuggling with their beloved families.
+In between excursions outside, Boxers belong indoors with their owners where they enjoy time playing and snuggling with their beloved families (including on the bed or furniture).
 In cold weather, they'll need the extra protection of a dog coat to supplement their short coats.

 Boxers will spend ages outside playing as long as they have a family member or two playing with them.
 They love taking long walks to explore, and playing in the yard or at the dog park with four-legged friends.

 Boxers require several long walks a day—an hour-long walk wouldn't tire them out.
 Beyond walks, Boxers benefit from running and games of fetch.

 Boxers have stamina to spare and will keep up with you for long walks and play sessions.